-16 Days of Activism Against Gender Based Violence Campaign 2022
+16 Days Of Activism Against Gender Based Violence Campaign 2022

 From 25th November to 10th December, Tanzania will join other countries in the world to commemorate the 16 Days of Activism Campaign Against Gender Based Violence. launched by the Centre for Women’s Global Leadership (CWGL) and feminists from around the world at the first Women’s Global Leadership Institute in 1991, has been used worldwide to call for the elimination of gender-based violence (GBV).